boifromangye/boifromangye/README.md

 👀 interested in 📸 and 🖥.
 💻 learning Computer Engineering at KPU in ROK.
 ⚽️ MADRIDISTA and goalkeeper player.
-🎧 listening to hip-hop, rock, classic and 조용필.
+🎧 listening to hip-hop, rock, R&B and 조용필.
 ⚾️ big fan of SamsungLions and NewyorkYankees.
 💪 working out errday.